pulimeng/DeepDrug3D/README.md

   - `--r` the radius of the spherical grid.
   - `--n` the number of points along the dimension of the spherical grid.
   - `--o` output folder path.
   - `--p` or `--s` whether to calculate the potential nor not.
 If not, only the binary occupied grid will be returne, i.e., the shape of the grid only.
-Default, yes.
+Default, yes (`--p`).

+Several files will be saved, including `example_transformed.pdb` (coordinate-transformed pdb file), `example_transformed.mol2` (coordinate-transformed mol2 file for the calculation of DFIRE potential), `example.grid` (grid representation of the binding pocket grid for visualization), and `example.h5` (numpy array of the binidng pocket grid).

+To visualize the output binidng pocket grid, run `python visualization --i example.grid --c 0`.
+  - `--i` input binding pocket grid file path.
+  - `--c` channel to visualize.
+Note that if you pass `--s` in the previous step, the channel number `--c` has to be 0.

+An output `example_grid.pdb` will be generated for visualization.

 2. Prediction